Managing subscription cancellations

 In Subscription Management 2.0, customers cancel by turning automatic renewal off in the Subscription Management Portal.

-What happens after the Cancel subscription or Turn off auto-renew button is clicked depends on the setup of your Cancellation Flows.
+What happens after the Cancel subscription or Turn off auto-renew button is clicked depends on the setup of your cancellation flows.
 You can configure these flows to offer incentives, gather feedback, or redirect customers to alternative options before finalizing the cancellation.
 To learn more, see Reduce churn with Cancellation flows.

 Cancellation options in Subscription Management 1.0